dockerizedrupal/mailcatcher-for-docker/README.md

 # docker-mailcatcher

-A Docker image for [MailCatcher](http://mailcatcher.me/) that is used in the [Dockerized Drupal](https://dockerizedrupal.com/) project.
+A Docker image for [MailCatcher](http://mailcatcher.me/).

+This project is part of the [Dockerized Drupal](https://dockerizedrupal.com/) initiative.

 ## Run the container